drfloob/literate-garbanzo/README.md

 Originally prototyped 100% multitenant, I opted to test the limits of this system before separating technologies, and I was quite happy with the performance.
-This fairly simple setup can process 8 years worth of GitHub Event data in about 7 hours, or roughly 2.5 Terabytes in 7 hours.
-The primary downside to a multitenant setup is the overhead of a more complicated recovery situation, but for the sake of this prototype, I felt it was worth acknowledging that drawback and moving on.
+This fairly simple setup can process 10 years worth of GitHub Event data in about 7 hours, or roughly 2.5 Terabytes in 7 hours.
+The primary downside to a multitenant setup is the overhead of a more complicated recovery situation, but for the sake of this prototype, I felt it was worth acknowledging that drawback and moving on to cover the breadth of the problem.

 The two most likely bottlenecks (venturi and flinkCC) are horizontally scalable (via Kafka consumer groups and Flink parallelism,